schlawiner/fu-rpg-frei-und-universell/06-race-to-the-temple-of-tot.md

 > The characters enter the chamber of the idol, only to find that Giles Fishburne and his Nazi goons are here too!
 Do they defeat Giles and es- cape with the Idol?

-> Die Charaktere betreten die Kammer des Götzen, um herauszufinden, dass Giles Fishburn und seine Nazihandlanger auch vor Ort sind!
+> Die Figuren betreten die Kammer des Götzen, um herauszufinden, dass Giles Fishburn und seine Nazihandlanger auch vor Ort sind!
 Werden sie Giles besiegen und mit dem Götzen entkommen?

 |        Adversary | Giles Fishburne                                  |
 |-----------------:|:-------------------------------------------------|